 Mild sciatica usually responds well to do-it-yourself treatment, like over-the-counter medicines and hot and cold packs.
 But if your back pain lasts for more than a week or gets worse, it’s time to call the doctor.
 If you have pain that comes on suddenly, is caused by an injury, or makes you lose control of your bladder or bowels, these are emergencies and you should call your doctor immediately.

 The first thing your doctor probably will do is ask questions about your back pain: Do you have numbness or weakness in your legs?
 Do certain positions help your discomfort?
 Has the pain kept you from doing any activities?
 Have any home remedies eased your pain at all?

-He will also want to know about your lifestyle: Do you do a lot of physical work, like heavy lifting?
+They will also want to know about your lifestyle: Do you do a lot of physical work, like heavy lifting?
 Do you sit for long periods of time?
 How often do you exercise?

 If your pain is ongoing (chronic) or severe, your doctor might also get some imaging tests done.
 X-rays, CT scans, and MRIs can look for herniated disks or bone spurs that clearly would be causes of sciatica.
-An electromyography (EMG) test can also tell him what nerves in your back are being compressed.
+An electromyography (EMG) test can also tell them what nerves in your back are being compressed.